K-h-a-l-e-d/beta_testing_example/README.md

 ## Description
-This project shows how to integrate firebase distribution to your flutter app for beta testing purposes, you can upload an the android APK or IOS IPA of you app and start adding and inviting testers in firebase app distribution interface
+This project shows how to integrate firebase distribution to your flutter app for beta testing purposes, you can upload the android APK or IOS IPA of you app and start adding and inviting testers in firebase app distribution interface

 ## Installation Steps: